***Home Music Production/Mixing/Mastering Tutorials

 Fast Fourier Transform to View Audio Frequency Spectrum

 If you are dealing with frequency analysis of the audio wave “quantitatively”, one of the best tools I have learned in my signals/engineering class is FFT or Fast Fourier Transform.
 It is an algorithm to compute the Fourier transform equivalent of a time domain.
-This highly advanced technique is very simple to understand, it simply converts a time domain function into a frequency domain function.

 After audio mix down (where all sound of the instruments are cohesively combined into a single wave), the song is represented as a time domain function as we can see that the x – axis of the wave is using a time element in hours: minutes: seconds (only minutes and seconds is used realistically).
 See screen shot below: